 I was blown away by this amazing performance at my daughter's recent high school choir concert when her friend Haley sang "The Prayer" with George Dyer accompanied by the orchestra, choir and another friend on the piano.
 I'm sure being a part of this ensemble will be an unforgettable memory for her, and it has made me contemplate how I can involve more ensemble playing in my studio.
 Group lessons are the perfect stage for ensemble experience and can provide synergy for students who may be lagging at times.

-Here's a roundup of Group Lesson blogpost Plans I've had fun using in my studio in the past.
+Here's a roundup of Group Lesson blogpost Plans I've had fun using in my studio.

 Technique and Artistry